neuropathbasel-pub/CnQuant/README.md

 CnQuant components can be installed from source using pip.
 Installation instructions are provided in each component's repository.

+## Manifests, reference IDAT pair, and data annotations download

+- Download [data annotation file](https://epidip.usb.ch/cnquant/data_annotation.csv) and [reference data annotation file](https://epidip.usb.ch/cnquant/reference_data_annotation.csv) data annotation sheets into the "diagnoses" directory specified in your .env file (described below in [## Environment variables](#environment-variables)).
+They have to be named data_annotation.csv and reference_data_annotation.csv, respectively.
+- Download [gaps.csv.gz](https://epidip.usb.ch/cnquant/gaps.csv.gz) into the "manifests" directory specified in your .env file (described below in [## Environment variables](#environment-variables)).
+- Download [reference IDAT pairs](https://epidip.usb.ch/cnquant/reference_data.zip) and unzip it into the IDAT directory specified in your .env file (described below in [## Environment variables](#environment-variables)).
+A reference IDAT pair for cg indices is also there.

 ## Directory structure and data annotation files

 For convenience, the same .env file is used for each app.
 The .env file needs to be located in each apps' main directory or its parent directory.
 The .env file in an application directory has precedence before the .env file in the parent's directory.
 Adapting .env files for WSL2 is typically not necessary.

+CnQuant applications require

 ## Illumina manifest files